-Here are some effective tips to Save iPhone Battery Life that should help improve or extend the battery life on your iPhone by a good margin.
+Here are some effective tips to Save iPhone Battery Life that should help in improving or extending the battery life on your iPhone by a good margin.

 Save iPhone Battery Life